Andrew-S-Rosen/covalent-hpc-plugin/README.md

 ### Using the Plugin in a Workflow: Approach 1

-With the configuration file appropriately set up, one can run a workflow on the HPC machine s follows:
+With the configuration file appropriately set up, one can run a workflow on the HPC machine as follows:

 ```python
 import covalent as ct